jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_v.rst

 I tested the :ref:`calculator functions<how to make a calculator part 1>` with :ref:`None<what is None?>`, strings_ and :ref:`lists`, I want to test them with the other :ref:`basic Python data types<data structures>`: :ref:`booleans<what are booleans?>`, tuples_, sets_ and :ref:`dictionaries`.

-Since I know how to use a `for loop`_ and `list comprehensions`_, I can do this with one test for all of them instead of a different test for each :ref:`data type<data structures>`
+Since I know how to use a `for loop`_ and :ref:`list comprehensions`, I can do this with one test for all of them instead of a different test for each :ref:`data type<data structures>`

 =================================================================================
 :RED:`RED`: make it fail